Compare two cars

 Verdict

 Mercedes Benz appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers significantly better overall protection, taking the lead here.
 From there things take a different direction, with Chrysler outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
 I believe that, when we take all into account, we have only one winner here - the Chrysler.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.